When applying for a mortgage, a mortgage broker or lender will likely inquire about your assets, and more specifically

 Some useful tips regarding using assets for a mortgage:

-- Move money into a savings account the minute you start looking for a property.
+– Move money into a checking or savings account the minute you start looking for a property.
 This will allow those funds to be seasoned, and thus won’t require additional sourcing.

 – Even if the mortgage company initially asks for bank statements, ask if a VOD will suffice.
 A Verification of Deposit from your local bank that provides the overall balance of your account, and your average balance based on two months.
 This is better than providing bank statements, which may show payroll and other information that you may not want to disclose.

 – You may also use retirement accounts, but lenders typically only consider 70% of the total, so factor that in to ensure you have enough to cover reserves. *This can vary based on your individual lender’s guidelines.

 – If you plan on using business accounts for assets, you’ll likely need to be the 100% owner.
 Although if you own only 50%, some lenders will accept a CPA letter stating what percentage the borrower has access to, and that the use of those funds won’t affect the business negatively.